Benjination/LearnLeaf/README.md

 ## Overview

-Welcome to the Assignment Tracker App!
+Welcome to the LearnLeaf Organizer App!
 This application is designed to help students manage their assignments efficiently.
 With a user-friendly interface, students can easily add subjects, due dates, and assignments, ensuring they never miss a deadline.
 The app also provides timely notifications to remind users when assignments are approaching their due dates.

 ## Features